devops329/devops/instruction/environmentsJwtPizza/environmentsJwtPizza.md

 ## Create staging

-1. Create a new CloudFormation distribution.
-Similar to prod, but set the origin path to point to a version directory.
+1. Create a new CloudFront distribution using the [same instructions](../deliverable5CdnDeploy/deliverable5CdnDeploy.md) that you used to originally set up CloudFront, but set the origin path to point to the version directory that you copied to S3 in the prior instructions.
-   1. Name it stage-pizza.domainname.
+   1. Name it stage-pizza.YOURDOMAINNAME.
    1. Create Route 53 record to point to it.
    1. Add the distribution to the S3 policy
    1. Verify that you can see the staging environment.